ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 with error H3_SETTINGS_ERROR.
 In all cases, the maximum permitted value of the SETTINGS_H3_DATAGRAM setting parameter is 1.

-It is RECOMMENDED that implementations that support receiving HTTP Datagrams using QUIC always send the SETTINGS_H3_DATAGRAM setting with a value of 1, even if the application does not intend to use HTTP Datagrams.
+It is RECOMMENDED that implementations that support receiving HTTP/3 Datagrams using QUIC always send the SETTINGS_H3_DATAGRAM setting with a value of 1, even if the application does not intend to use HTTP/3 Datagrams.
 This helps to avoid "sticking out"; see {{security}}.